bokkypoobah/TopSecrets/README.md

 Having the Raspberry Pi hardware backup is slightly less important, as you can use your MicroSD card in any readily available Raspberry Pi Model 4 series.

-Also keep good documentation as you may only access this very infrequently.
+Also keep good documentation as you may only access these devices and MicroSD cards very infrequently.

 #### Hope And Pray